stefanpems/cfs/ciso-reporting/install-guide.md

 - [**STEP 6.3**] Enable the "**CISO Incident Analysis**" automation nd wait its first automatic execution

-- Enable the "**CISO Posture Analysis**" automation nd wait its first automatic execution
+- [**STEP 7**] Enable the "**CISO Posture Analysis**" automation and wait its first automatic execution

+- [**STEP 7**] Schedule the execution:
-- For the "**CISO Incident Analysis**" automation, set the recurrence
+  - Set the recurrence on the "**CISO Incident Analysis**" Logic App

-- For the "**CISO Posture Analysis**" automation, set the recurrence
+  - Set the recurrence on the "**CISO Posture Analysis**" Logic App

-- Deploy N instances of the [cfs-set-X-SCUs](https://github.com/stefanpems/cfs/tree/main/cfs-set-X-SCUs) to ensure that there is enough capacity everytime that the CISO Incident Analysis and CISO Posture Analysis are started
+  - Schedule the automatic deployment of the compute units (SCUs) dedicated to the execution of these automations to ensure that there is enough capacity (on top of your "baseline" capacity used by your users and other automations) everytime that the are executed.
+    For example, deploy 2 instances of the [cfs-set-X-SCUs](https://github.com/stefanpems/cfs/tree/main/cfs-set-X-SCUs) Logic App:
+    - One to increase the capacity by N SCUs over the baseline
+    - One to decrease the capacity by N SCUs when the execution of these automations is completed